EN430: Underwater Work Systems

 - Apply basic engineering principles to the analysis of underwater work systems.

-- Identify design and operational considerations for manned submersibles, unmanned remotely operated vehicles (ROVs) and underwater tools.
+- Identify design and operational considerations for manned submersibles, unmanned remotely operated vehicles (ROVs), autonomous underwater vehicles (AUVs), and underwater tools.

-- Conduct in-depth, technical research (using scientific literature) on a topic relevant to underwater work systems.
+- Conduct in-depth, technical research (using scientific literature) on topics relevant to underwater work systems.

-- Apply engineering principles to complete a team design project.
+- Apply engineering principles to complete an underwater system design project.

-- Conduct field laboratory exercises using a ‘state of the art’ Micro-ROV system to reinforce theoretical principles learned in the classroom.
+- Conduct field and/or laboratory exercises using ROV or AUV systems to reinforce theoretical principles learned in the classroom.

 Prerequisites